simonegoldman/main/README.md

   * Certain titles and datapoints have been removed for data privacy reasons
   * Displayed is a replica of original for data privacy reasons

-### Creating internal data lineage tool via python in order to assist in uncovering complex code logic, dependencies and assist with impact assessment
+### Creating internal data lineage tool via python in order to assist in uncovering complex logic and dependencies
   * Certain titles and datapoints have been removed for data privacy reasons
   * Displayed is a replica of original for data privacy reason